 The loading zone contains perhaps one of the most delicious remnants–pun intended–in the form of chemical formulas on red, yellow, and white pipes overhead.
-These are the formulas for ketchup, mustard, and mayonnaise, which made more sense when the attraction was still sponsored by McDonald’s.
-The McDonald’s sponsorship money, and the signs all around the attraction, are long gone now, but the chemical formulas for the condiments are still there, and lined up on colored pipes that imply which is which.
+These are the formulas for ketchup, mustard, and mayonnaise, making more sense when the attraction was still sponsored by McDonald’s.
+The McDonald’s sponsorship money, and the signs all around the attraction, are long gone now, but the chemical formulas for the condiments are still there and lined up on colored pipes that imply which is which.

-The far wall of the loading zone contains the letters CTX-WDI-AK98, a reference to Countdown to Extinction, Walt Disney Imagineering, and the 1998 opening year of Animal Kingdom.
+The far wall of the loading zone contains the letters CTX-WDI-AK98, Countdown to Extinction, Walt Disney Imagineering, and the 1998 opening year of Animal Kingdom.

 As the ride begins, pay attention to the glowing red tubes of the time portal.
 These are scaled-up versions of what they built for the concept model of the attraction…which had been assembled using whatever was handy, including the innards of a bread toaster!

-At the end of the ride, our narrator Dr. Seeker says “I’m glad you made it back!
+At the end of the ride, our narrator Dr. Seeker says, “I’m glad you made it back!
 And look who made it with you.”
-As he says this, riders see themselves reflected in a large mirror directly overhead, and also see a small television monitor showing an iguanadon roaming corridors.
+As he says this, riders see themselves reflected in a large mirror directly overhead and see a small television monitor showing an iguanodon roaming corridors.
 The mirror is the remnant.
-Originally, designers wanted to do some kind of optical illusion here, so that we would see our own ride vehicle AND the iguanadon, but they couldn’t make it work.
-To give visitors something to look at as our narrator claims someone made it back, the smaller TV monitor was installed as well.
+Originally, designers wanted to do some optical illusion to see our own ride vehicle AND the iguanodon, but they couldn’t make it work.
+To give visitors something to look at, as our narrator claims someone made it back, the smaller TV monitor was installed as well.

 In the gift shop, look up at the large turtle skeleton.
 This is one of several reproduction dino skeletons that was used in an early attraction called Dinosaur Jubilee.
 Essentially a large tent with dino skeletons on display for a walk-through, Dinosaur Jubilee once stood where Chester and Hester’s Dino-Rama now offers carnival thrills.